Hamstring: Function

 The hamstrings cross and act upon two joints – the hip and the knee – and as such they are termed biarticular muscles.
-The hamstrings contract when the knee is bent, and lengthen when the knee is extended, and when the hips are extended.
+The hamstrings contract when the knee is bent or when the hips are extended, and they lengthen when the knee is extended.

 Semitendinosus and semimembranosus extend the hip when the trunk is fixed; they also flex the knee and medially (inwardly) rotate the lower leg when the knee is bent.

 The long head of the biceps femoris extends the hip, as when beginning to walk; both short and long heads flex the knee and laterally (outwardly) rotate the lower leg when the knee is bent.

 The hamstrings play a crucial role in many daily activities such as walking, running, jumping, and controlling some movement in the gluteus.
 In walking, they are most important as an antagonist to the quadriceps in the deceleration of knee extension.